 As an administrator, you can block user access to some system apps on managed mobile devices.
 System apps are preinstalled apps such as Clock and Calculator for Android, or FaceTime and iTunes Store for iOS.
 Many of these apps can't be uninstalled, but you can allow or block access to them.

-Supported editions for this feature: Frontline; Business Plus; Enterprise; Education Fundamentals, Education Standard, Teaching and Learning Upgrade, and Education Plus; G Suite Basic and G Suite Business; Cloud Identity Premium.
+Supported editions for this feature: Frontline Starter and Frontline Standard; Business Plus; Enterprise Standard and Enterprise Plus; Education Standard and Education Plus; Enterprise Essentials and Enterprise Essentials Plus; G Suite Basic and G Suite Business; Cloud Identity Premium.
 Compare your edition

 You can block all Android system apps, allow some, or specify a custom list.
 When you block system apps, the apps aren't uninstalled, but users and other apps can’t access them.